-6.81 This objective seeks to address a number of issues raised by the Community.
+6.49 Policy TR1 seeks to address a number of issues raised by the Community.

-6.82 By providing good quality and safe non-vehicular routes from and within any new development to the village facilities and services, together with good access to public transport and the surrounding countryside, it will help encourage people to walk or cycle to these facilities rather than be dependent on using the car.
+6.50 By encouraging good quality and safe non-vehicular routes from and within any new development to the village facilities and services, together with good access to public transport and the surrounding countryside, it will help encourage people to walk or cycle to these facilities rather than be dependent on using the car.

-6.83 Blackrod has a high proportion of the population aged 60 years or older and the overall age profile is such that this will increase further over time.
-It is important that this is recognised and that where these non-vehicular routes provide access to these services, they should make proper provision for the less mobile.
+6.51 Blackrod has a high proportion of the population aged 60 years or older and the overall age profile is such that this will increase further over time.
+It is important that this is recognised and the Town Council is keen to see that non-vehicular routes provide access to these services and make provision for the less mobile.

-6.84 Transport Policy TR 1 ensures that the provision of non-vehicular routes connecting any future development with the village facilities, public transport, and where appropriate, the surrounding countryside is a fundamental design consideration from the outset when determining the layout of the development, rather than a subsequent "bolt-on".
+6.52 Transport Policy TR 1 ensures that the provision of non-vehicular routes connecting any future development with the village facilities, public transport, and where appropriate, the surrounding countryside is a fundamental design consideration from the outset when determining the layout of the development, rather than a subsequent "bolt-on".
 In this way it will help to make Blackrod more pedestrian and cycle friendly.